HVAC Training Options

 How dangerous is HVAC work?

-Because they work with things like wiring and refrigerants, technicians face potential hazards like electrical shock, frostbite, and burns.
-But following safety protocols can greatly reduce the risk of injury.
-BLS data indicates that there were 22 fatal workplace injuries among HVAC technicians in 2020.
-There were 380,400 technicians employed across the country that year, so the fatality rate for this occupation was only 0.01 percent.
+Because they work with things like wiring and refrigerants, HVAC technicians face potential hazards like electrical shock, frostbite, and burns.
+However, following safety protocols can greatly reduce the risk of injury.